 2.7.2.
-Childcare Services
+Childcare Services: The Act on Children's Group

 The Czech Republic received various recommendations at supranational or international platforms, the last time in 2013, to significantly increase the availability and capacity of childcare facilities, focusing on children under three years of age.
 A proposal of the law on children's group and amending related laws was prepared.
 On 2 January 2014, the draft law was approved by the Government, subsequently submitted to Parliament for consideration.
 The Act on Children's Group was approved and published as Act No. 247/2014 Coll. and came into force on 29 November 2014.